Jokki57/development-mock-server/README.md

 ```

 So if you make request `http://localhost:1234/get/info?p=1`
-server will make request `https://api.somedomain.com/get/info?p=1` and get
+the server will make a request to `https://api.somedomain.com/get/info?p=1` and get
-you response.
-Also it rewrite `Origin` and `Referer` headers, about this below.
+your response.
+Also, it rewrites `Origin` and `Referer` headers (about this below).
-For example if request will be `http://localhost:1234/as/get332` it will
+For example, if request will be `http://localhost:1234/as/get332` it will
 satisfy the rule `[asd]{2}\/get.{1,3}` and server response will be `/Users/user/my-project/mocks/mock.xml`
 (as you can see in config)

-### Serving files
+#### Serving files

 You can get direct access to your mocks, just make request to `http://localhost:1234/direct-mock/mock.json`
-As you can see, you need add route path
+As you can see, you need to add route path
 #### **`/direct-mock/<relative_path_to_mock>`**
 in url.
 All after this
-route path will be relative path to you file.
+route path will be relative path to your file.
 Here you cannot pass absolute paths,
 but in future maybe I'll implement absolute path support

-### Message broadcasting
+#### Message broadcasting

 To broadcast message you need to make request `http://localhost:1234/broadcast/this-is-message`
 So, as you can see, the same logic as above.
 You need to add special route path

 #### **`/broadcast/<message>`**
-and after that any text message that some client will get.
+and every client will get `<message>`.
 Example of client
 for this broadcasting I'll show below

 ### Other settings
-All this settings you can put in _config file_ or as CLI parameters
+All these settings you can put in _config file_ or as CLI parameters

 ```
 {